-Flight time - helicopters: The total time from the moment a helicopter's rotor blades start turning until the moment the helicopter finally comes to rest at the end of the flight, and the rotor blades are stopped.
+the Flight time helicopters: The total time from moment а helicopter's rotor blades until the start turning the moment helicopter finally comes the flight, to rest at end of the rotor blades are stopped.

 Flight time.
 The period of time that the aircraft moves under its own power for the purpose of flight and ends when the aircraft comes to rest after it is parked with engine(s) shut down.